iampato/Talksay-interview/README.md

 At the end of the task here are the objectives
 - [x] Sign-in with google
 - [x] View all your previous conversations
-- [ ] Delete a previous conversations
 - [x] View messages in one conversation
-- [ ] Delete a single message in a conversation
 - [x] View my profile
 - [x] View other user profile
+- [ ] Delete a previous conversations
+- [ ] Delete a single message in a conversation
+- [ ] Make everything realtime !!!

 ## Technologies used